Professional wrestling in Russia: Independent Wrestling Federation (2002–present)

 In November 2002, the Independent Wrestling Federation (IWF) held its first show in Moscow.
 The first two shows were The Physical Punishment Zone and Judgment Day.
 Since 2003, Danger Zone shows have been held monthly in Moscow and the Moscow region.
 Once a year the shows President's Cup, King of Hardcore, and Wrestliada began to take place.
 The IWF also gives showcases, and wrestlers participate in various festivals.
 In 2006, one of the IWF shows was attended by Shane McMahon, who was in Russia to negotiate the return of WWE to Russian television.
 At various times, professional wrestlers such as El Generico, Sonjay Dutt, Zema Ion and Matt Cross have appeared at IWF.
 From 2005 to 2010, IWF shows were broadcast on 7TV and Russian Extreme.
 IWF has its own school.
 As of February 2018, the IWF has hosted over 100 shows.

 Northern Storm Wrestling (2014–present)

 In 2014, Northern Storm Wrestling (NSW) was established in St. Petersburg.
 In 2015, the promotion's wrestlers performed at Comic-Con Russia.
 NSW hosts a monthly Northern Storm show.
 On September 20, 2015, the company's first major show, Battle on the Neva, was held at the Leningrad Palace of Youth, featuring former WWE superstar and two-time NWA World Heavyweight Champion Colt Cabana.
-In September 2015, NSW became part of the European professional wrestling alliance UEWA.
+In September 2015, NSW became part of the Union of European Wrestling Alliances.
 In November 2016, NSW wrestlers participated in the IWF Danger Zone 100 anniversary show.
 NSW has its school.